httpwg/http-extensions/draft-ietf-httpbis-priority.md

 they are received.
 A client might benefit more from receiving a portion of all these resources rather than the entirety of a single resource.
 How large a portion of the resource is needed to be useful in improving performance varies.
-Some resource types place critical elements early, others can use information progressively.
+Some resource types place critical elements early; others can use information progressively.
 This scheme provides no explicit mandate about how a server should use size, type or any other input to decide how to prioritize.